Skip to main content

 Implementation Reference

-• The main handler function that implements the create_workflow tool.
-It unwraps parameters, validates input, prepares the payload, and makes a POST request to the ServiceNow wf_workflow table API to create the workflow.
+• The core handler function for the 'create_workflow' MCP tool.
+It validates parameters, prepares the payload, and sends a POST request to the ServiceNow 'wf_workflow' table API to create a new workflow.

 def create_workflow( auth_manager: AuthManager, server_config: ServerConfig, params: Dict[str, Any], ) -> Dict[str, Any]: """ Create a new workflow in ServiceNow.
 Args: auth_manager: Authentication manager server_config: Server configuration params: Parameters for creating a workflow Returns: Dict[str, Any]: Created workflow details """ # Unwrap parameters if needed params = _unwrap_params(params, CreateWorkflowParams) # Get the correct auth_manager and server_config try: auth_manager, server_config = _get_auth_and_config(auth_manager, server_config) except ValueError as e: logger.error(f"Error getting auth and config: {e}") return {"error": str(e)} # Validate required parameters if not params.get("name"): return {"error": "Workflow name is required"} # Prepare data for the API request data = { "name": params["name"], } if params.get("description"): data["description"] = params["description"] if params.get("table"): data["table"] = params["table"] if params.get("active") is not None: data["active"] = str(params["active"]).lower() if params.get("attributes"): # Add any additional attributes data.update(params["attributes"]) # Make the API request try: headers = auth_manager.get_headers() url = f"{server_config.instance_url}/api/now/table/wf_workflow" response = requests.post(url, headers=headers, json=data) response.raise_for_status() result = response.json() return { "workflow": result.get("result", {}), "message": "Workflow created successfully", } except requests.RequestException as e: logger.error(f"Error creating workflow: {e}") return {"error": str(e)} except Exception as e: logger.error(f"Unexpected error creating workflow: {e}") return {"error": str(e)}

-• Pydantic BaseModel defining the input schema/parameters for the create_workflow tool.
+• Pydantic BaseModel defining the input schema (parameters) for the create_workflow tool, including required name and optional fields like description, table, active status, and attributes.

 class CreateWorkflowParams(BaseModel): """Parameters for creating a new workflow.""" name: str = Field(..., description="Name of the workflow") description: Optional[str] = Field(None, description="Description of the workflow") table: Optional[str] = Field(None, description="Table the workflow applies to") active: Optional[bool] = Field(True, description="Whether the workflow is active") attributes: Optional[Dict[str, Any]] = Field(None, description="Additional attributes for the workflow")